nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 https://github.com/i2pchat/i2pchat has new important fixes

-Note: this repo is being eventually migrated to https://github.com/i2pchat/i2pchat which should considered as the main.
+Note: this repo is being eventually migrated to https://github.com/i2pchat/i2pchat which should be considered as the main.
 This repo is deprecated.

 ## Features